exercism/docs/anatomy/tracks/README.md

 # Track

-There are many different parts to a track.
+A track consists of many different parts.

 ## Metadata